 On Saturday, I took advantage of the spectacular weather to bag another mountain.

-Blueberry Mountain is one of six mountain summits in the Benton Range, only two of which have hiking trails to their summits.
+Blueberry Mountain is one of six mountain summits in the Benton Range of New Hampshire, only two of which have hiking trails to their summits.

 The Blueberry Mountain Hiking Trail is a point-to-point hike, which means that, if you want to hike its entire length, you need two cars, one on each end of the trail.
 I decided to hike up to eastern flank and back down the same way.